DocumentWDP-9a

 โ””โ”€ YES โ†’ Use Aggregated Catalog

-โ”œโ”€ Need human-readable names? โ†’ Include namespaces index
+โ”œโ”€ Require human-readable names? โ†’ Include namespaces index

 โ””โ”€ Privacy-sensitive? โ†’ Omit namespaces index

-• O(1) lookup: Direct key access without parsing or navigation
+• O(1) Lookup: Direct key access catalog.diags[combinedId] without parsing or navigation

-• Minimal overhead: Only 6 additional characters per key
+• Minimal Overhead: Only 6 additional characters per key (namespace hash + hyphen)

-• Uniform lookup pattern: Both catalog types use identical access: catalog.diags[id]
+• Uniform Lookup Pattern: Both single-namespace and aggregated catalogs use identical access: catalog.diags[id]

-• Consistent client code: Same lookup logic regardless of catalog type
+• Consistent Client Code: Identical lookup logic regardless of catalog type

-• Easy validation: Single key format check across all entries
+• Straightforward Validation: Single key format verification across all entries

 4. Catalog Format Variants#

-Each catalog type (Single-Namespace or Aggregated) can use any of three format variants.
+Each catalog type (Single-Namespace or Aggregated) MAY use any of three format variants.

 Purpose: Development, debugging, documentation